Solar panels and batteries can be a great investment, but it’s important to choose your installer carefully.

 Future charging need if an electric vehicle is purchased should also be considered.

-More information and frequently asked questions about South Australia’s VPP - also offered to Housing SA and Community Housing tenants – is available from the Department for Energy and Mining.
+More information and frequently asked questions about South Australia’s VPP (external site) - also offered to Housing SA and Community Housing tenants – is available from the Department for Energy and Mining.

-Since July 2023 new solar inverter installations must meet Dynamic Exports compliance requirements as explained by the Department for Energy and Mining.
+Since July 2023 new solar inverter installations must meet Dynamic Exports compliance requirements (external site) as explained by the Department for Energy and Mining.

 If you have concerns with your solar system in South Australia these details may help guide you.

-For problems with a solar product, installation or other service, view Consumer guarantees and warranties and consider if you need help Solving a problem with a business.
+For problems with a solar product, installation or other service, view Consumer guarantees and warranties (external site) and consider if you need help Solving a problem with a business (external site).

 Enquiry